duncanmalashock/ruby-ivan/README.md

 sender1.send_buffer(buffer1)
 ```

-### To Do
-* Test coverage (right now I'm using Minitest with a combination of assertions and spec style)
-* Line clipping using the [Cohen-Sutherland](https://en.wikipedia.org/wiki/Cohen%E2%80%93Sutherland_algorithm) algorithm or something similar
-* Grouping / composing Glyphs together, so they can be transformed as a single unit.
-* Set up Travis CI

 ### Why Vector Monitors? ###
 Ever seen one?
 They're awesome.
 Vector monitors used to be _the_ way to display computer graphics from the 1960s up until the mid-80s, when framebuffer technology advanced to the point where vector display quality was no longer competitive.